Vapegrl

 Can I Buy an E-Cigarette in Stores?

 A while back, the Associated Press estimated that as many as 2.5 million Americans have switched from tobacco cigarettes to e-cigarettes.
 So far, e-cigarettes have largely been an online phenomenon; vendors primarily sell them online and give affiliates small commissions to help spread the word.
 However, for e-smoking to become truly mainstream, it needs to be possible to buy an e-cigarette in stores — and that’s starting to happen.
-My favorite e-cigarette company — V2 Cigs — just signed a deal with the maker of Zig-Zag papers and will be introducing an e-cigarette in stores around the country soon.
-This makes it a great time to buy a V2 starter kit, since you’ll soon be able to buy your refills locally.
-V2 isn’t the only brand getting in on the action, though.
+My favorite e-cigarette company — V2 Cigs — is working on increasing their presence in brick and mortar stores, so it’s likely that you’ll be able to buy their e-cigarettes locally in the near future.
+VaporFi isn’t the only brand getting in on the action, though.
 Since Big Tobacco is now selling e-cigarettes, you’re likely to find the e-cigarette in stores a lot more frequently in the near future.

 E-Cigarette in Stores